Somehow I’m Neither Here Nor There

 “I’ll be renting a car and driving up there tomorrow, so I want you to be a good girl and stay in the house,” he said, giving her a playful grin.
 “Don’t let Caslon in, and don’t go visiting him either.
 I’ll talk to him on my way out so he knows not to be a pain in the ass.”

 “How will I know when you’re coming back?”
-Madeline asking, feeling a twinge of panic set in.
+Madeline asked, feeling a twinge of panic set in.
 This was going to be the first time she’d be truly alone since she was kidnapped.
 She’d been okay with it in the past, but with all she knew now, she felt like without Levi around she could be kidnapped again at any time.

-“If it makes you feel better, I’ll call you when I first check into my hotel,” Levi answered, understanding of her paranoia.
+“If it makes you feel better, I’ll call when I first check into my hotel,” Levi answered, understanding of her paranoia.
 “Would that be okay?”

 “Yes, thanks.
 It’s just that…”

 “Sshhh,” Levi said raising a finger.
 “I understand.
 There was a time when all I did was look over my shoulder.
 After I check in, I’ll be taking a few days to scout the place and complete the job, and then I’ll be driving back.
-I’ll call on my way back.”
+I’ll call on my way back too.”

 “What if something happens?
 Like an emergency?”